NatronGitHub/Natron/INSTALL_OSX.md

     brew install qt expat glew opencolorio

+also set the correct value for the pkg-config path (you can also put this in your .bash_profile):

+	export
+    PKG_CONFIG_PATH=/usr/local/lib/pkgconfig:/opt/X11/lib/pkgconfig

 ## Add the config.pri file

 You have to define the locations of the required libraries.